selfcustody/krux/docs/parts.en.md

 <div style="clear: both"></div>

 ## Other Parts
-### USB-C Charge Cable
+### USB-C or Micro USB Charge Cable
-This will be included with the M5StickV and Maix Amigo that you purchase from one of the distributors above.
-It will be necessary to power and charge the device and to initially flash the firmware.
+This will come with the device.
+It will be necessary to power, charge the device (if it has battery) and to initially flash the firmware.

 ### (Optional) MicroSD Card
 ----8<----
 sd-card-info-faq.en.txt
 ----8<----
+Yahboom will come with a compatible 32G card.
 The size of the SD card isn't important; anything over a few megabytes will be plenty.

 ### (Optional) TTL Serial Thermal Printer
 Krux has the capability to print all QR codes it generates, including those for mnemonics, xpubs, wallet backups, and signed PSBTs, using a locally-connected thermal printer via its serial port.

 Many TTL serial thermal printers may be compatible, but currently, the [Goojprt QR203](https://www.aliexpress.com/w/wholesale-Goojprt-QR203.html) has the best support.
 The [Adafruit printer starter pack](https://www.adafruit.com/product/600) can also be a convenient option to get started, as it includes all the necessary components for printing (except the conversion cable).
-To ensure proper functionality, enable the printer driver in the [Krux settings](./getting-started/settings.md/#thermal), set the Tx pin and baud rate value to either 19200 or 9600, as explained in this [Adafruit printer tutorial](https://learn.adafruit.com/mini-thermal-receipt-printer/first-test).
-You will need to connect the device's Tx to the printer's Rx and ground.
+To ensure proper functionality, enable the printer driver in the [Krux settings](./getting-started/settings.md/#thermal), set the Tx pin and baud rate value to either 19200 or 9600 (depends on the printer), as explained in this [Adafruit printer tutorial](https://learn.adafruit.com/mini-thermal-receipt-printer/first-test).
+You will need to connect the device's Tx to the printer's Rx and device's ground to the printer's ground, do not connect any other pins because a wrong connection may damage your device.
 The printer requires a dedicated power supply, typically with an output of 5 to 9V and capable of supplying at least 2A.
 For more information, [see this discussion](https://github.com/selfcustody/krux/discussions/312).

-### (Optional) Conversion Cable for Thermal Printer
+#### (Optional) Conversion Cable for Thermal Printer
-To connect the printer to the device, you will need a [conversion cable](https://store-usa.arduino.cc/products/grove-4-pin-male-to-grove-4-pin-cable-5-pcs) with a 4-pin female Grove connector on one end (to connect to the device) and 4-pin male jumpers on the other end (to connect to the printer).
+To connect the printer to M5StickV or Amigo, you will need a [grove conversion cable](https://store-usa.arduino.cc/products/grove-4-pin-male-to-grove-4-pin-cable-5-pcs) with a 4-pin male Grove connector on one end (to connect to the device) and 4-pin male jumpers on the other end (to connect to the printer).
+Check your device and printer model connection first, Yahboom comes with PH2.0 4Pin female connector; Dock and Bit doesn't have a connector.
 For a more reliable connection, it is recommended to cut and solder the wires of your custom cables instead of using jumpers.